core-wg/resource-directory/draft-ietf-core-resource-directory.md

 CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
 In all definitions in this section, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
 An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces defined in this section.

+All operations on the contents of the Resource Directory MUST be atomic and idempotent.

+A Resource Directory MUST accept query filtering with multiple query parameters in the URI.

 ## Content Formats